Analyzing the Price-to-Earnings Ratio of Bio-Techne Corporation (TECH)

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at TECH starting from Furlow Brenda S., who sale 7,450 shares at the price of $82.12 back on Dec 08.
-After this action, Furlow Brenda S. now owns 26,092 shares of Bio-Techne Corporation, valued at $611,810 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at TECH starting from Kummeth Charles R., who sale 322 shares at the price of $83.00 back on Jun 07.
+After this action, Kummeth Charles R. now owns 1,112,817 shares of Bio-Techne Corporation, valued at $26,726 using the latest closing price.

 Stock Fundamentals for TECH